Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Newsletter form** - Off by default.
 Turn this on to mark the form as your site's newsletter form.
 Two things change when on: (1) the per-form **Newsman List** and **Newsman Segment** below are hidden — submissions go to the list and segment configured in **NewsMAN > Sync** instead; (2) the form becomes eligible to be picked as the **Source Form** for the API v1 `subscriber.list` export (see *Exporting Subscribers from Form Submissions* further below).

 - **Newsman List** - Visible only when **Send to Newsman** is on and **Newsletter form** is off.
 Pick the Newsman list that should receive submissions from this form.
 The dropdown is populated automatically from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, and is cached for 10 minutes.
-If the dropdown is empty, see the troubleshooting note at the end of this section.
+If the dropdown is empty, see the troubleshooting note at the end of this section. **Important:** do not pick the same list as the one configured in **NewsMAN > Sync** unless you intend submissions to land in your global newsletter list.
+To send to that list, turn on **Newsletter form** above instead.

 - **Newsman Segment** - Visible under the same conditions as **Newsman List**.
 Optional.
 Lets you assign new subscribers to a segment of the selected list.
 The dropdown is list-scoped — only segments that belong to the picked **Newsman List** are shown, and changing the list clears any segment that no longer matches.
 Cross-list segments are dropped at submission time as a safety net.